Whitefield, Greater Manchester: Religion

-The Five Mile Act of 1665 had made it an offence punishable by transportation for more than five people to congregate for worship other than in the manner prescribed by the Church of England, and for any nonconformist to minister within five miles (8 km) of any parish of which he had been a parson.
+The Five Mile Act 1665 had made it an offence punishable by transportation for more than five people to congregate for worship other than in the manner prescribed by the Church of England, and for any nonconformist to minister within five miles (8 km) of any parish of which he had been a parson.
 The area of Stand was six miles (10 km) from Manchester, from Bolton and from Bury, which made it a suitable point at which nonconformists could legally meet.
 The specific catalyst for the meetings appears to have been the ejection of Thomas Pike from the living of Radcliffe due to his Puritan leanings; though he went to Blackley, those who agreed with his leanings began to meet at Stand, most probably at Old Hall, the house of Thomas Sergeant, after the family of whom the present Sergeant's Lane is named.
 By 1672 a barn belonging to William Walker had been licensed for preaching and in 1693 the Rev. Robert Easton, ejected Minister of Daresbury, near Warrington, became the first Minister of Stand Chapel.
 The building had been erected in that year on land obtained from the Trustees of Stand Grammar School and, indeed, the school was held in the chapel on weekdays.

 Whilst preaching the nonconformist position, Stand Chapel was not at this time Unitarian.
 The transition to Unitarianism was gradual, being completed in 1789 when the Rev. R. Aubrey determined to follow the doctrine (it was in fact illegal to call oneself a Unitarian until 1813).
 This doctrinal decision caused a split, with some of the congregation leaving to form Stand Independent Chapel on Stand Lane.

 Stand Unitarian Chapel was demolished and another built, capable of seating 400, in 1818.

 Stand All Saints' CofE Church, which was a so-called 'Waterloo Church', having been built to celebrate Napoleon's defeat at the Battle of Waterloo in 1815, is located just outside the town centre.
 The site was given by the Earl of Derby and the first stone laid by the Earl of Wilton on 3 August 1822.
 Consecrated on 8 September 1826 by Dr Blomfield, Bishop of Chester, it was designed by Sir Charles Barry in the Gothic style of the 14th century.
 The tower is 186 ft in height.
 The cost of the building was £14,987.
 A clock was added to the tower in 1832 and then replaced in 1906.
 The church forms the centrepiece of the All Saints' conservation area, designated by the local council in March 2004.